najlaa-jolha/GRIP/README.md

 Predict the optimal number of clusters: Utilizes  elbow method to determine the most suitable number of clusters (k) that capture meaningful groupings within the data.
 Visualize the clusters effectively: Employs clear and informative visualizations to depict the identified clusters using their features.

+3rd GRIP task leverages EDA with Python to analyze the Sample Superstore dataset as a business manager seeking profit maximization.
+We explore sales & profitability, customer insights, and performance benchmarks using interactive dashboards and compelling data storytelling.
+This not only builds EDA skills but empowers the translation of insights into real-world impact, unlocking hidden opportunities for increased profit.